enetheru/midi2input/notes.md

 System Tray
 -----------
-using the qt framework, the system tray would make a visible indicator for the service, and provide manipulation options, initially it will be built into the application because its easier. but eventually it should be split out and then use dbus to controll the service
+using the qt framework, the system tray makes a visible indicator for the service, and provide manipulation options, initially it will be built into the application because its easier. but eventually it should be split out and then use dbus to controll the service

 * visible indicator of the application running
 * control of things like
     * connected ports